Top Acronyms in Data Analytics

 13. NLP (Natural Language Processing)

-Understanding Data Analytics Tools and Techniques
+Data Analytics Tools and Methodologies

 1. CRM (Customer Relationship Management)